leleliu008/uppm/README.md

 *   **HOME**

-    this environment variable must be set.

     this environment variable already have been set on most systems, if not set or set a empty string, you will receive an error message.

 *   **PATH**

-    some features rely on this environment variable.

     this environment variable already have been set on most systems, if not set or set a empty string, you will receive an error message.